packets-at-rest/packets-at-rest/README.md

 }
 ```

-Edit NODEFILE (nodes.conf) to associate node numbers with their addresses.
+Edit NODEFILE `config/nodes.conf` to associate node numbers with their addresses.
 For example:

 ```json
 {